icecube/icetray-public/cmake/resources/docs/svn_intro.rst

    * projects/<foo>/trunk - Containing the latest (HEAD) versions of all projects.
    * projects/<foo>/releases - Containing tagged (numbered Vxx-yy-zz) releases of projects, organized by project.
    * projects/<foo>/branches - Contains other "named" branches, typically used for code testing and prototyping.
-* meta-projects - Contains the "collections of projects" workspaces used by svn to build a workspace.
+* meta-projects - Contains the "collections of projects" workspaces used by svn to replace the bfd meta-projects.
 * sandbox - A development area for code exchange and early prototyping work of new projects.

 Projects are specified by their URL now, for example, to reference